Coercive Control Course

 What have you done to make your course more accessible?

-I have significantly lowered the cost of the course, and offer a limited number of scholarships for survivors based on financial need.
-Please write to me directly.
+I am testing a significant reduction in the cost of the course, and offer a limited number of scholarships for survivors based on severe financial hardship, likely as a result of coercive control.
+Please write to me directly if you need a scholarship.

 How many courses will you offer this year?